If accepted after this initial approach, please do the following…

-Payment & Medium’s Partner Program
+Payment & the Medium Partner Program (MPP)

 - Anyone accessing an article through Twitter.

 - Press screening invites, mostly in the central London area for film and TV premieres.
-These sometimes include audience Q&As with cast and crew or the chance for “roundtable” interviews afterwards.
+These sometimes include audience Q&As with cast and crew or the chance for roundtable interviews afterwards.
 [UK only.]

 - Interview filmmakers and actors, either in person as part of an aforementioned press screening event, or sometimes via phone or video-call.
 [UK focused.]